To establish a case of negligence under Nevada law, you must prove four things:

 Personal injury attorneys always pursue punitive damages because they can be much bigger than compensatory damages.
 In many cases, punitive damages are capped at three times the amount of compensatory damages.3

-Negligence victims often share some of the blame in causing their injuries.
-But victims can still win a negligence lawsuit as long as the defendant was at least 50% at fault.4
+You often share some of the blame for causing your injuries.
+Though under Nevada’s comparative fault laws, you can still win a negligence lawsuit as long as the defendant was at least 50% at fault.4

 Examples of how negligence victims may have contributed to their own injury include the following: